This article explains in detail the Masks feature in PIX4Dmatic.

 How to create a Mask

-Prerequisite: Run the Image Pre-processing step.
+Prerequisite: Run the Image Pre-processing step with the image embeddings toggle ON to be able to create masks.
+The Image Pre-processing step also has a depth maps toggle that must be ON to apply the masks to 3D.
 This step calculates the image embeddings necessary for producing masks.
 Pre-processing is a one-time action that is saved with the project.

-3. Start Prompting: When at least one mask has been created and validated a “Mask” entry is added to the active layer.
+- Start Prompting: When at least one mask has been created and validated a “Mask” entry is added to the active layer.
 Click Apply to 3D to create a marker in 3D.
 This marker will be displayed together with the selection of the point cloud.
 The dimensions of the object will be calculated and added to the property panel.
+They will also be visible in the 3D viewer in the form of a measurement box and labels on the edges.

 How to Create Masks on Images: Prompting